 Visit the DDR Museum Berlin- An Interactive Museum of East Germany

-Maybe it’s because I loved the TV show Deutschland 83 and the film Good bye Lenin, maybe it’s because I’m forever haunted that a city can be divided in half, or maybe it’s the wild wallpaper… but the DDR Museum in Berlin ranks as one of my favorite German museums.
-This little hands-on museum is a fascinating look back into…
+Perhaps it’s because I loved the TV show Deutschland 83 and the film Goodbye Lenin, or maybe it’s because I’m forever haunted by the thought that a city can be divided by a Wall.
+It could even be the wild wallpaper, but the DDR Museum in Berlin ranks among my favorite German museums.
+This little hands-on museum offers a fascinating…

 The Best Currywurst in Berlin?
 What is Currywurst?
 And where to FIND it!